 The carried interest is another form of remuneration that general partners (GPs) are typically entitled to in addition to their fund management fees.
 This performance-based compensation is usually in the range of 20% and is earned when portfolio companies reach a certain level of return or liquidity event, such as an IPO or acquisition.

 A limited partner (LP) is a type of investor in a venture capital fund who provides capital to the fund but does not have any control over its operations.
 An LP typically contributes to the fund’s capital with a view to achieving returns on their investment, while relying on the general partner (GP) to make all decisions regarding investments .
+This is the key difference between lp and gp.

 The main difference between a general partnership (GP) and a limited partnership (LP) is that the GP has control over the fund’s operations and unlimited liability, while LPs have no control over the fund’s decisions and limited liability.